bdai6/my_website/content/research/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Research at WiCIL
+linktitle: Research at PennCIL
-summary: Documentation for all research activities at WICIL.
+summary: Documentation for all research activities at PennCIL.
 weight: 1

 # Page metadata.